President of the European Central Bank: Draghi

 Although Axel Weber was tipped as one of the possible successors, he resigned from the ECB in protest at the bail out policies.
 Mario Draghi was chosen to become the next President of the ECB on 24 June 2011.
 Draghi was president from 1 November 2011 until 31 October 2019 (succeeded by Christine Lagarde).

 Pascal Canfin, Member of the European Parliament for France, asserted that Draghi had been involved in swaps for European governments, namely Greece, trying to disguise their countries' economic status.
 Draghi responded that the deals were "undertaken before my joining Goldman Sachs [and] I had nothing to do with" them, in the 2011 European Parliament nomination hearings.

 In December 2011, Draghi oversaw a €489 billion ($640 billion), three-year loan program from the ECB to European banks.
 The program was around the same size as the US Troubled Asset Relief Program (2008) though still much smaller than the overall US response including the Federal Reserve's asset purchases and other actions of that time.

 In February, 2012, a second, somewhat larger round of ECB loans to European banks was initiated under Draghi, called long term refinancing operation (LTRO).
 One commentator, Matthew Lynn, saw the ECB's injection of funds, along with Quantitative easing from the US Fed and the Asset Purchase Facility at the Bank of England, as feeding increases in oil prices in 2011 and 2012.

 In July 2012, in the midst of renewed fears about sovereigns in the eurozone, Draghi stated in a panel discussion that the ECB "...is ready to do whatever it takes to preserve the Euro.
 And believe me, it will be enough."
 This statement led to a steady decline in bond yields (borrowing costs) for eurozone countries, in particular Spain, Italy and France.
 In light of slow political progress on solving the eurozone crisis, Draghi's statement has been seen as a key turning point in the fortunes of the Eurozone.

+Lagarde

+Christine Lagarde has served as the president of the ECB since 1 November 2019.
+She is the first woman to hold the post.